-R. Mark Richardson, MD, PhDAssistant Professor of Neurological Surgery
+R. Mark Richardson, MD, PhD, FAANSAssistant Professor of Neurological Surgery

 Director, Brain Modulation Laboratory

-Mark Richardson, MD, PhD is director of Adult Epilepsy Surgery and co-director of Functional Neurosurgery at UPMC Presbyterian.
+R. Mark Richardson, MD, PhD, FAANS, is director of Epilepsy and Movement Disorders Surgery at UPMC Presbyterian.

 Dr. Richardson received his undergraduate education at the University of Virginia.
 He completed his medical and doctoral education in the MD/PhD program at the Medical College of Virginia, where his interest in adult neurogenesis led to an NIH National Research Service Award.